greysweater42/cookbook/content/testing.md

 * we provided a context - this is the first message that appears in tests summary and serves as a title for this particular group of tests;

-*Couriously, in order to run test properly, you *have to* provide context [link](https://stackoverflow.com/questions/50083521/error-in-xmethod-attempt-to-apply-non-function-in-testthat-test-when)*.
+*Couriously, in order to run test properly, [you *have to* provide context](https://stackoverflow.com/questions/50083521/error-in-xmethod-attempt-to-apply-non-function-in-testthat-test-when)*.

-* we wrote a function `divider`, which divides two numbers and `summer`, which adds twwo numbers (clever!); as you can see, there is a strange bug in `summer`
+* we wrote a function `divider`, which divides two numbers and `summer`, which adds two numbers (clever!); as you can see, there is a strange bug in `summer`

 * `test_that` functions belong to `testthat` package and they will check if these functions run properly;